-Peter A. Lynch is the vice chair, office managing partner of the San Diego Office of Cozen O'Connor concentrating his practice in representing individuals, companies, and insurers impacted by catastrophes, including subrogation and recovery, environmental matters, contracts, and other civil matters.
+Peter A. Lynch is the office managing partner of the San Diego Office of Cozen O'Connor concentrating his practice in representing individuals, companies, and insurers impacted by catastrophes, including subrogation and recovery, environmental matters, contracts, and other civil matters.
 He is leader of Cozen O’Connor’s Disabled Attorney Resource Group.

 Peter handles wildfires, explosions, fires, water losses and other catastrophes.
 He represents companies and insurers on commercial and personal line losses arising out of those incidents.